White Collar and the Culper Ring

 James Jay, brother of Federalist Papers co-author John Jay, however, devised an own ink that did not rely on heat but a counteragent to reveal the hidden words.
 “Jay’s recipe was revolutionary enough to amaze Washington,” Rose continues.
 “Performing his own experiments with the liquid, the general marveled that ‘fire which will bring lime juice, milk and other things of this kind to light, has no effect on it.
 A letter upon trivial matters of business, written in common ink, may be fitted with important intelligence which cannot be discovered without the counterpart.’”

-Although Mozzie is able to reproduce Jay’s counteragent, Alexander Rose maintains that no one knows what ingredients were actually used for the invisible ink.
+Although Mozzie is able to reproduce Jay’s counteragent, Alexander Rose claims that no one knows what ingredients were actually used for the invisible ink.
 “Conducting tests on the Culper letters in the Washington collection at the Library of Congress is impossible,” he writes.
 “And even if performed would be unlikely to yield much of use owing to the age and brittleness of the surviving correspondence written in the stain.”

 White Collar likewise takes historical liberties with another aspect of the Culper Ring.
 “Some storytellers say there was also a woman, known as Agent 355,” Thomas Allen writes in George Washington, Spymaster.
 “But in Tallmadge’s codebook, ‘355’ means only ‘lady.’
 The stories say Townsend was in love with Agent 355 and was expecting British counterintelligence agents to arrest them both.
 According to the stories, only Agent 355 was captured.”